 Your "interviewer" will tell you to take one side of the street while he or she takes the other side, and you'll start selling coupons door to door.
 The coupons often have something to do with major sports teams or entertainment venues.
 That's why they advertise the jobs with the words "sports and entertainment marketing."

 If you ask to be taken back to the office, you'll have a mixed chance of having the person actually agree to return you to the office.
 If you go through with the "interview" you could end up in some scary situations.
 There have reports of "interviewees" having guns brandished at them and being stranded many miles from home.

 There's no sense in putting yourself through a situation like this.
 Even if your parents want you to stick it out since it's your first interview, be firm, say no, and put your time to use searching for an entry-level job or internship that will actually help you accomplish your career goals.

+I convinced my friend's brother not to interview with the company in question, and then I exposed these types of operations in posts about on my sites One Day, One Job and One Day, One Internship.
 Since those posts were published, I've saved dozens of people from enduring the "hiring process" with companies that use these tactics.